Dan’s final blog on the Multistrada GT is up, before getting the Panigale 899. Take it away, Dan!

 So then, now it’s the long trip back to Silverstone and I am going to make the most of every mile.
 Bye Bye Multi’ the next bike has a hell of a lot to live up to!

-DanEnjoy more Fast Bikes reading in the four-weekly magazine.
+DanEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.